30 December 2016

 I must admit that I was somewhat spoiled after our 2014 Eastern Caribbean cruise on the Norwegian Getaway—our first cruise in fourteen years.
 However, for this particular trip I was looking to cruise destinations that we haven’t visited yet since this would be our 6th cruise to the Caribbean.

-I did some internet searching and noticed that Carnival has an 8-day cruise to the Southern Caribbean, including Aruba, sailing from Ft.
+I did some online searching and noticed that Carnival has an 8-day cruise to the Southern Caribbean, including Aruba, sailing from Ft.
 Lauderdale.
 I wasn’t keen on taking Carnival again since our first Carnival cruise on the Tropicale didn’t measure up to our previous Premier cruise.
 Nevertheless, I decided to book the Carnival cruise primarily because of the itinerary.

 Since we really liked our balcony stateroom on the Celebrity Silhouette, we decided to book a balcony stateroom again.
 Our stateroom was 8259, Verandah Deck 8, FWD (I’ll explain the reason for mentioning the stateroom number later).
 We signed up for Your Time dining in the Renoir Restaurant, Deck 3, FWD, which gave us the flexibility to eat dinner anytime from 5:45pm to 9:30pm.